- Product Types: Photo Prints | Reprints

 - Watermark will not appear on your photo.

 - This item is sold as a collectible with no rights given or implied.
-We own the copyright to this image or own the original source negative.
-We also print public domain images and use a variety of sources for them, never knowingly listing infringing material.
-It is our belief that those items are in the public domain and do not infringe anyone's copyright.
+We own the copyright to this image and own the original source negative.
 If you believe that this item is in violation of your owned copyright, we ask that you please contact us and submit your copyright for review.
 Once verified, we will remove the item.

 The Famous Latin Quarter Nightclub in New York City, Circa 1951